Skip to main content

 The states that do not use the NCCI classification system are also included in the study.
 Analysts in these states select analogous classes to the NCCI classes, making it possible to compare these states with the states served by NCCI.

-The insurance premium paid by an employer is not just the manual rate multiplied by payroll.
-Other factors, such as premium discounts for quantity purchases, experience modification factors, premium reductions on policies carrying deductible features, retrospective rating plans, and dividends, affect the rate an employer pays.
-Because comparable data across states do not exist, these factors are not accounted for in this study.
+The insurance premium paid by an employer is affected by other factors, such as premium discounts for quantity purchases, experience modification factors, premium reductions on policies carrying deductible features, retrospective rating plans, and dividends.
+Nevertheless, because comparable data across states do not exist, not all of these factors can be accounted for in this study.

 Print this pageUntitled 1